top of page

 No one is saying you have to have jaw surgery – it’s an option.
 It’s going to be up to you to decide if jaw surgery makes sense for you and your smile.
 It always comes back to you.
 I want you to feel good about yourself, not only about your teeth and smile, but about this whole process of guiding you to decide what’s best for you.

-They may have a lower jaw that’s too far back and its always bothered them, so jaw surgery can make good sense.
+Some people may have a lower jaw that’s too far back and it's always bothered them, so jaw surgery can make good sense.
 Others may not be sure.
 For those people, it can make sense for them to sit down with the surgeon to find out more and when they’ve gathered the information they need, and thought about it, they’ll know what they want to do.
 We’re here to support you in all this.
 Before deciding, some people will want to see how much braces alone can do and I’m happy with that option as well.

 What to Expect with Jaw Surgery